-The forest also preserves archaeological sites of the ancient Maya civilization and today its descendants continue to live in the area.
+The forest also preserves archaeological sites of the ancient Maya civilization and today its descendants continue to live in this diverse landscape.
+The forest still plays a crucial role in maintaining and growing the local economy.
 Agriculture, harvesting timber, honey production and the harvest of other commercially important species such as allspice, chicle (traditional base for chewing gum), and xate palm (used in many floral arrangements) are staple livelihoods.

 Mexico’s unique “ejido” system ensures that 70% of forests are community-owned and managed.
 Most of the indigenous groups in Mexico are focused on traditional economic activities that are forest-friendly and have not changed substantially from practices they have successfully employed in the area for thousands of years.

 For example throughout the Yucatan Peninsula, many ejidos continue to focus on subsistence farming, utilizing a “milpa” system which combines corn, beans, and other crops and is compatible with forest conservation.
 Bee-keeping, which is compatible with the milpa system and with the forests is also practiced throughout the Peninsula.
 Finally, forest management is another important source of income for many ejidos.

 This system is facing increasing pressures from commercial agriculture, outdated subsidies, road construction, mining, and tourist development.
 This contributes to over 370,658 acres of deforestation and up to 741,316 acres of forest degradation annually.
 Clearing forests is still seen as the main path to economic well-being and this dynamic has made the Yucatan Peninsula one of the main deforestation hot spots in the country.
 Rather than offering a solution, this destruction deepens the cycle of poverty by threatening food security, reducing access to clean water, and

 * An ejido is a self-governing land cooperative unique to Mexico.